-The captioning compliance results for 2016 –17 reflect the continuing efforts by broadcasters to meet, and in some cases exceed, their captioning target obligations.
+The captioning compliance results for 2017–18 reflect high compliance by television broadcasters with their captioning target obligations.

-In 2016 –17, all but two subscription television services met the captioning targets applied to them.
-In the same period, commercial licensees and national broadcasters reported a high level of captioning on their primary channels; on average they achieved 99.65 per cent captioning for television programs that had a captioning requirement.
+In 2017–18, all subscription television services achieved 100 per cent compliance with their captioning targets—the first time since the introduction of annual captioning targets in 2012–13.
+Commercial licensees and national broadcasters reported a high level of captioning on their primary channels—on average they achieved 99.64 per cent captioning for programs that had a captioning requirement

 Results for subscription television

-Subscription television services (664 services and 156 unique channels in total) broadcast approximately 2.46 million hours of captioned programs in 2016 –17.
-Approximately 99.7 per cent of subscription television services met or exceeded their captioning targets, an increase from 99.4 per cent in 2015 –16.
+Subscription television services (527 services and 147 unique channels in total) broadcast approximately 2.1 million hours of captioned programs in 2017–18.
+Two in three (67 per cent) of subscription television services exceeded their captioning targets.

 The captioning target for each category of subscription television services increases by five per cent each year until the target reaches 100 per cent.
-In 2016 –17, the captioning target for subscription television services ranged from 15 per cent (for music services) to 85 per cent (for most movies services) of total transmission time within the year.
+In 2017–18, the captioning target for subscription television services ranged from 20 per cent (for music services) to 90 per cent (for most movie services) of total transmission time within the year.

 Results for free-to-air television

-Free-to-air television broadcasters provided close to 0.6 million hours of captioned programs on their primary services (95 channels in total) between the hours of 6 am and midnight in 2016 –17.
+Free-to-air television broadcasters provided approximately 0.6 million hours of captioned programs on their primary services (95 channels in total) between the hours of 6 am and midnight in 2017–18.

-Free-to-air television services captioning shortfalls were small against the 100 per cent captioning target, averaging two hours per non-compliant service across the entire 2016–17 year.
-These shortfalls were largely caused by significant and unforeseen technical or engineering difficulties.
+Free-to-air television services’ captioning shortfalls were small against the 100 per cent captioning target, averaging close to four hours per non-compliant service across the entire 2017–18 year.
+These shortfalls were caused by significant and unforeseen technical or engineering difficulties, as well as human errors.

-All of the television services that fell short of meeting the captioning target obligations in 2016 –17 have taken appropriate steps to prevent similar issues happening again.
-This has included replacing faulty equipment, improving procedures and undertaking staff training.
+All of the television services that fell short of meeting the captioning target obligations in 2017–18 have taken appropriate steps to prevent similar issues happening again.
+These include replacing faulty equipment, improving procedures and undertaking staff training.

 More information about the results